Icons of Evil

-Icons of Evil is the sixth album by Vital Remains.
+Icons of Evil is the sixth and final studio album by the American death metal band Vital Remains.
 It was released in April 2007.
 The sample in "Where is Your God Now" is taken from the Mel Gibson film The Passion of the Christ and from William Peter Blatty's The Exorcist.
 Icons of Evil is the last album to feature vocalist Glen Benton and guitarist Dave Suzuki.

 The album cover art is actually a modified depiction from a scene in the film The Passion of the Christ where Jesus is nailed to the cross.